-I recall when we went to Emerson Burkhart’s magnificent house during the holidays.
-His brother owned a Christmas tree farm in rural Ohio, and Emerson would always get a beautifully shaped, huge tree, which he placed in the living room.
+I recall when we went to Emerson Burkhart’s grand old house during the holidays.
+His brother owned a Christmas tree farm in rural Ohio, and Emerson would always get a beautifully shaped, huge tree, which he placed in the great room.
 It stood flamboyantly tall and wide spread, and was visible in its majesty the very moment one entered the house.
 However, Burkhart, being more flamboyant than the tree itself, would not decorate the splendid, fragrant specimen.
 He claimed that it was as beautiful as it was ever going to be.
-In the eye of this beholder, I can see great pleasure in his stark realism.
+In the eye of this beholder, I see great pleasure in his stark realism.
 However, Mother’s anthology of holiday spirit is always wrought with the love of the season, and one cannot avoid spellbinding moments of gawking, and aching contortions while stretching to see what is hung on the side next to the wall.

-Mother selected some Christmas music and proceeded into the kitchen to bake bread and pastries.
+There was a slight chill in the North Texas air as mother selected some Christmas music and proceeded into the kitchen to bake bread and pastries.
 The tunes were mellow, and the aromas were intoxicating.
 I settled into a comfortable chair and began to read from the Pappy’s small journal that I had discovered.

 I still knew very little about my father.
-I had the excerpts from Man’s Search for Himself, the small photo, and a collection of priceless memories.
+I had the excerpts from Man’s Search for Himself, the small photo, and a small collection of priceless memories.
 Mother steadfastly would not discuss the subject.
 Still, as time went on, I would hear a word or two from some source, or I would call a Fought from the telephone directory in some town as I passed through, or I would find some memento of his presence, and place it into the puzzle.
 Pappy was in my thoughts often, and therefore a significant and living part of my life.
 I knew that someday I would look into his eyes again.
 This little journal included some insight that added impetus to my reverie.
-At this particular moment, as the smell of fresh baked bread filled the house, and as Adeste Fideles hummed in the background, I would have to say that what I read added a flame to the Yule log that was crackling in the hearth.
+At this moment, as the smell of fresh baked bread filled the house, and as Adeste Fideles hummed in the background, I would have to say that what I read added a flame to the Yule log that was crackling in the hearth.

 It was Christmas again.
 Tinsel snow lay in drifts around bright shinny toys in store windows, and laughing Santa Clauses sang sales with the chorusing of carols rattling against the diaphragms of loud speakers.
 A false note of gayety touched all the seasons splendor, or at least to me.